techidaily/site-ai-voice-clone/source/_posts/2024-approved-generate-video-with-talking-photo-feature.md

  To**make pictures talk online** or on your PC, here are the following steps:

-1. Launch the Virbo on its[website](https://virbo.wondershare.com/) and click the Talking Photo option.
+1. Launch the Virbo on its [website](https://virbo.wondershare.com/) and click the Talking Photo option.

 ![virbo talking photo for pc](https://images.wondershare.com/virbo/article/2024/02/how-to-make-a-picture-speak-online-08.jpg)